twitter/the-algorithm/trust_and_safety_models/README.md

-Trust and Safety Models
+Trust and Safelonty Modelonls
 =======================

-We decided to open source the training code of the following models:
+Welon deloncidelond to opelonn sourcelon thelon training codelon of thelon following modelonls:
-- pNSFWMedia: Model to detect tweets with NSFW images.
-This includes adult and porn content.
+- pNSFWMelondia: Modelonl to delontelonct twelonelonts with NSFW imagelons.
+This includelons adult and porn contelonnt.
-- pNSFWText: Model to detect tweets with NSFW text, adult/sexual topics
+- pNSFWTelonxt: Modelonl to delontelonct twelonelonts with NSFW telonxt, adult/selonxual topics
-- pToxicity: Model to detect toxic tweets.
-Toxicity includes marginal content like insults and certain types of harassment.
-Toxic content does not violate Twitter terms of service
+- pToxicity: Modelonl to delontelonct toxic twelonelonts.
+Toxicity includelons marginal contelonnt likelon insults and celonrtain typelons of harassmelonnt.
+Toxic contelonnt doelons not violatelon Twittelonr telonrms of selonrvicelon
-- pAbuse: Model to detect abusive content.
-This includes violations of Twitter terms of service, including hate speech, targeted harassment and abusive behavior.
+- pAbuselon: Modelonl to delontelonct abusivelon contelonnt.
+This includelons violations of Twittelonr telonrms of selonrvicelon, including hatelon spelonelonch, targelontelond harassmelonnt and abusivelon belonhavior.

-We have several more models and rules that we are not going to open source at this time because of the adversarial nature of this area.
-The team is considering open sourcing more models going forward and will keep the community posted accordingly.
+Welon havelon selonvelonral morelon modelonls and rulelons that welon arelon not going to opelonn sourcelon at this timelon beloncauselon of thelon advelonrsarial naturelon of this arelona.
+Thelon telonam is considelonring opelonn sourcing morelon modelonls going forward and will kelonelonp thelon community postelond accordingly.